-The policy regarding legal collateral is defined by internal regulations of the Group's subsidiaries.
+The policy regarding legal collateral is defined by the Bank's internal regulations.

 The type of collateral depends on the product and the type of the client.
 With regard to real estate financing products, collateral is required to be established as mortgage on the property.
 Until an effective mortgage is established, the following types of collateral are used (depending on type and amount of loan): an increased credit margin or/and a collateral in the form of a cession of receivables related to the construction agreement, a cession of a development contract and an open/closed fiduciary account/guarantee, bill of exchange or warranty.